seng637/seng637-a3/seng637-a3.md

 Carry out your test plan, creating tests for all methods.
 As a good test designer, you have to keep each test case (for a single control flow path for example) in a separate method, for example: testPositiveValuesForMethodX() and testNegativeValuesForMethodX(), instead of a single testMethodX().
 This will help to keep test cases consistent, and make metrics taken later on more meaningful.
 Note that the classes have random defects in them intentionally, and thus several of your tests should fail.
 Therefore, to develop test oracles in your test code, you need to follow the specifications, not the actual results by the SUT code.

-If you have divided the tests and completed them individually, then upon completion of the tests, review each other’s’ tests, looking for any inconsistencies or defects in the tests themselves.
+If you have divided the tests and completed them individually, then upon completion of the tests, review each other’s tests, looking for any inconsistencies or defects in the tests themselves.
 Include all the updates made during the peer review process in your lab report

 Measure the code coverage (only control flow metrics as listed above) of your entire test suite, and record detailed coverage information for each class and method.
 Include this information (preferably in a tabular form) in your lab report